 Section 4.3.3, “mysql.server — MySQL Server Startup Script”.

-On OS X, install a separate MySQL Startup Item package to enable the automatic startup of MySQL on system startup.
+On OS X, install a separate MySQL Startup Item package to enable automatic MySQL startup at system startup.
 The Startup Item starts the server by invoking mysql.server.
-See Section 2.11, “Installing MySQL on OS X”, for details.
+For details, see Section 2.11, “Installing MySQL on OS X”.

 The mysqld_safe and mysql.server scripts and the OS X Startup Item can be used to start the server manually, or automatically at system startup time. mysql.server and the Startup Item also can be used to stop the server.